revitalk/google-maps-api-template/README.md

+## This code was modified to allow info windows with text imported from Json files- revital Kaisar

 # Harnessing the Google Maps JavaScript API the Right Way

 Jamie Shields walks through best practices for getting started with the Google Maps JavaScript API.